go-spatial/tegola/CONTRIBUTING.md

 Thank you for even thinking about contributing!
 We are excited to have you.
 This document is intended as a guide to help your through the contribution process.
 This guide assumes a you have a basic understanding of Git and Go.

-For sensitive security-related issue please start a conversion with a core contribuator on the [#go-spatial](https://invite.slack.golangbridge.org/) channel in the [gophers slack](https://invite.slack.golangbridge.org/) organization.
+For sensitive security-related issue please start a conversation with a core contributor on the [#go-spatial](https://invite.slack.golangbridge.org/) channel in the [gophers slack](https://invite.slack.golangbridge.org/) organization.

 This project and everyone participating in it is governed by the [Code of Conduct](CODEOFCONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to the [#go-spatial](https://invite.slack.golangbridge.org/) channel in the [gophers slack](https://invite.slack.golangbridge.org/) organization, or to one of the Core Contributors.
+Please report unacceptable behavior to the [#go-spatial](https://invite.slack.golangbridge.org/) channel in the [gophers slack](https://invite.slack.golangbridge.org/) organization or to one of the Core Contributors.

 ## There are several places where you can contribute.